iani-s/EC2-Snapshotter/README.md

 Project to manage AWS EC2 instance snapshots

 ## About
-This project uses boto3 to manage AWS EC2 instance snapshots Code can be viewed in the "shotty" folder of the repo
+This project uses boto3 to manage AWS EC2 instance snapshots.
+Code can be viewed in the "shotty" folder of the repo.

 ## Configuring
 shotty uses the configuration file created by the AWS CLI e.g.